AmarnathCJD/gogram/README.rst

 **gogram** is a **Pure Golang**
-MTProto_ library to interact with Telegram's API as a user or through a bot account (bot API alternative).
+MTProto_ (Layer 144) library to interact with Telegram's API as a user or through a bot account (bot API alternative).

 |image|